 Flag of Zimbabwe Zimbabwe

-Zimbabwe has been a State Party to the World Heritage Convention since 1982.
-With 5 inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Since 1982, Zimbabwe has participated in the World Heritage Convention.
+With five inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Zimbabwe ranks 27th worldwide and 6th in Africa by number of World Heritage Sites.
 Its inscriptions include cultural and natural properties, representing a diverse heritage portfolio.
 One of these properties is shared with neighboring countries, demonstrating cooperation across borders in heritage conservation.

 Zimbabwe as a State Party to the World Heritage Convention